hyperads/android-sdk/docs/_native.md

 }
 ```

-4. The next step is to extract the ad metadata and use its properties to build your customized native UI.
-You can either create your custom view in a layout .xml, or you can add elements in code.
-The custom layout .xml.
-For example:
+* The next step is to extract the ad metadata and use its properties to build your customized native UI.
+You can either create your custom view in a layout .xml, or you can add elements in the code.
+Example of a custom layout .xml:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>